Popular matchings with weighted voters

-Furthermore, we have a strong inapproximability result for the problem of finding an optimal popular matching.
-In this problem, the input contains a function $\omega: E \rightarrow \mathbb{Q}_{\geq 0}$ on the edges, and the goal is to find a popular matching that maximizes $\sum_{e \in M}\omega(e)$ among all popular matchings.
-Here we show that the vertex-weighted version of this problem is hard even to approximate.
-Note that this is in sharp contrast to the 2-approximation for the unit-vertex-weight case~\cite{FaenzaKPZ19} and also with the optimal house allocation case with weighted voters, for which Mestre's reduction~\cite{DBLP:journals/talg/Mestre14} to a house allocation instance without vertex weights and the polynomial-time algorithm~\cite{MI11} for finding an optimal popular matching in such instances directly imply that an optimal popular matching can be computed in polynomial time.
+In \Cref{sec:alg}, we will show that \textsc{Popular Matching with Weighted Voters} can be solved in linear time if all agents from~$A$ have weight~$c$ for some $c > 3$ while all agents from~$B $ have weight 1.
+In this problem, the input additionally contains a function~$\omega: E \rightarrow \mathbb{Q}_{\geq 0}$ on the edges, and the goal is to find a popular matching maximizing $\sum_{e \in M}\omega(e)$ among all popular matchings.
+We show that the resulting problem is hard even to approximate by a reduction from \textsc{Independent Set}.
+Note that this is in sharp contrast to the 2-approximation for the unit-vertex-weight case~\cite{FaenzaKPZ19} and also with the optimal house allocation case with weighted voters, for which the results of Mestre~\cite{DBLP:journals/talg/Mestre14} and McDermid and Irving~\cite{MI11} imply that an optimal popular matching can be computed in polynomial time.